-An Operating System is the base upon which software and apps are added.
+Operating System.
+The base upon which software and apps are added.
 An Apple device generally uses iOS (iPhones) or macOS (laptop computers).
 PCs typically used the Windows OS, but there are other operating systems, such as Linux that can be installed.
 Non-Apple cell phones frequently use some form of the Android OS.
 How your device looks and works is dependent upon the operating system installed.